elibs/ebash/README.md

 # Overview

 ebash is an open source project developed at [SolidFire](https://www.solidfire.com) for 8 years under the name `bashutils`.
-It was forked and renamed to ebash by the original [developer](https://github.com/marshall-mcmullen) upon his departure after successful acquisition by NetApp.
+As the original developer and copyright holder, [I](https://github.com/marshall-mcmullen) forked it and renamed it to ebash after my departure from SolidFire after its successful acquisition by NetApp.
 The primary goal of ebash is to significantly enhance bash code and make it more *robust*, *feature rich* and *simple* which greatly accelerates developer productivity.

 ## Why _bash_